awsdocs/amazon-opensearch-service-developer-guide/doc_source/auto-tune.md

 ## Enabling or disabling Auto\-Tune<a name="auto-tune-enable"></a>

 OpenSearch Service enables Auto\-Tune by default on new domains\.
 To enable or disable Auto\-Tune on existing domains, we recommend using the console, which greatly simplifies the process\.
-In the console, choose your domain and **Edit**, then configure the settings in the **Auto\-Tune** section\.
+In the console, choose your domain and go to the **Auto\-Tune** tab, then choose **Edit**\.
 Enabling Auto\-Tune doesn't cause a blue/green deployment\.

 **AWS CLI**